YeahNotSewerSide/NumBuster-API/README.md

 	And yes, user has only 30 free requests per day for that function: v6_old_search, BUT with that function: v6_old_phone you have unlimited free requests.

+        Also be aware, that numbuster has "shadow limit" on their servers, if you make to many requests you will start getting random info from server.